 Understand the energy level required for cooking. if you have stayed in touch with your partner, and know they had a bad day, give them a call and offer to pick up healthy take out on the way home.

 I’ve noticed a number of competitors in a new retail product space.
 Have you seen these “cook gourmet meals at home” food delivery services?
 I used one for a few months.
 It made cooking together more adventurous and fun.

 The question of “Who’s Cooking and Why”, invites us to harness the emotional power of sharing a meal together.

 At your weekly Generative Conversation, talk about your own personal Who Does What (WDW) Plan.
 Are you happy with how cooking and kitchen clean up is being handled?
 Brainstorm around strategies like “big pot” cooking that can provide several dinners in a week, regular Date Nights, and cooking together.

-How powerful is the bond made from eating together?
-Let me tell you a story of one the greatest sales trainers of modern times.
+How powerful is the bond made by eating together?
+Let me tell you a story of one of the greatest sales trainers of modern times.

 David Sandler discovered that when he was doing in-home sales he always commented on how wonderful the dinner on the stove smelled.
 He managed to eat with his prospects whenever he was invited to do so, which was usually.
 He reported that when he broke bread with his prospects his closing ratio was 100%.
 Eating together is a daily experience with a surprisingly rich emotional underbelly of what it means to be human.

 Daniel is a Marriage and Family Therapist.
 He currently sees couples at Couples Therapy Inc. in Boston, Massachusetts, three seasons in Cummington (at the foothills of the Berkshires...) and in Miami during joint retreats with his wife, Dr. Kathy McMahon.
 He uses EFT, Gottman Method, Solution-focused and the Developmental Model in his approaches.